Semantics

 and50px

-padding on small and large screens; - each column has
+padding on small and large screens respectively - each column has

 2em